Our Team

 FirstWorks’ Youth Board consists of Rhode Island high schoolers representing communities across the state.
 The Youth Board meets four times annually to assess our artist-educator program, workshop formats, curricular themes, curation and other initiatives and programs.
 Members and their friends and family are also invited to FirstWorks performances and asked to evaluate and provide feedback.

-The next round of applications to join FirstWorks’ Youth Board will begin in September 2023.
-Click here for more information on how to apply.
+The next round of applications to join FirstWorks’ Youth Board will begin in September 2024.

 Simone Brown